Panama City, Panama

 When we asked people living in Panama City about club and activities where newcomers can meet others, they responded:

 "Expats in Panama City often join clubs and activities such as golf, tennis, sailing, and hiking.
 Expats can also join local language classes, book clubs, and cooking classes.
 Additionally, many expats join local churches, volunteer organizations, and business networking groups.
 Expats can also meet people by attending local events such as festivals, concerts, and art shows.
-Additionally, many expats make friends by exploring the city's restaurants, bars, and cafes," remarked one expat living in Panama City, Panama.
+Additionally, many expats make friends by exploring the city's restaurants, bars, and cafes," said one expat who made the move to Panama City.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.